 - Around 7 ounces in weight, far lighter than some traditional cross-trainers or runners

 - Secure fit with heel and instep straps

 - 5000 mile sole warranty

 - Not waterproof but highly breathable and should dry very quickly

 - 45-day return policy

 Do they sound like the right pair of minimal shoes for your next CrossFit or gym workout?
 We love them here at Best CrossFit Shoes and we’re confident that you probably will as well.

-Click the button below to check them out on Amazon, and don’t forget to see if they’re eligible for free shipping with a Prime membership:
+Click the button below to check them and don’t forget to see if they’re eligible for free shipping: